g41797/matryoshka-io/kitchen/docs/patterns/slot-and-polynode.md

 When to use.

-- Returning ownership of communication endpoints.
+- Handing a communication endpoint to another Master.

 Pattern.
 ```